forderud/BatterySimulator/README.md

 Steps:
 * Build solution in Visual Studio or download binaries from [releases](../../releases).
-* Copy `BatteryQuery.exe`, `BatteryMonitor.exe` and the `simbatt` folder to the target machine.
+* Copy `BatteryQuery.exe`, `PowerMonitor.exe` and the `simbatt` folder to the target machine.
 * Run `INSTALL.bat` with admin privileges to install the driver with two simulated batteries.
 * Run `BatteryQuery.exe <N> <Charge>`, where `<N>` is the simulated battery index and `<Charge>` is the new charge level, to modify the battery state.
 Example: `BatteryQuery.exe 1 90` to set the charge level of the first battery to 90%.
-* Run `BatteryMonitor.exe` to monitor power events broadcasted to all application.
+* Run `PowerMonitor.exe` to monitor power events broadcasted to all application.
 * Run `UNINSTALL.bat` with admin privileges to uninstall the driver and delete simulated batteries.

 ### Examples